Cohabitation Agreements

 However, because a party may not be able to make a direct claim against property they have not contributed to the court can order the parents to transfer a property or pay a lump sum to the other parent for the benefit of a child.
 If children attend a private school a School Fees Order can be made.
 However, such orders are only usually made when the parent who isn’t the primary carer has sufficient income and assets to meet the order and maintain themselves as well.
 These orders are for the benefit of the child and not the ex-cohabiter, so once the child reaches adulthood the orders will cease and property may revert back to the other property.

-The Importance Of Possessing A Cohabitation Agreement
+The Importance of Possessing a Cohabitation Agreement

 It is therefore wise to seek expert advice from a family lawyer before you start cohabiting, or in the early stages of cohabitation.
 A cohabitation agreement can be drafted to address all of aforementioned issues and to help avoid disputes and litigation if the relationship ends.
 It is very important to protect any property or assets brought into the relationship by a single party from future claims.